 Accordingly, though the Platinums were stylish, complete with champagne and a glittering ballroom, the evening also included light touches.
-Melissa suggested PRNEWS salute its 75th anniversary with champagne.
+For example, Melissa suggested PRNEWS salute its 75th anniversary with champagne.
 But there also were delicious white-chocolate cake pops.
 She even hired a magician to mingle with the crowd during the cocktail hour.

 The evening also featured Platinum Hall of Fame inductees: Nike’s Colin Kaepernick campaign and the Sandy Hook Promise.
 These honorees underscored Melissa’s interest in advancing the role of PR in social justice and corporate social responsibility.

 In addition to her interest in doing good, Melissa was a devotee of hiking and camping.
 This led her to encourage PRNEWS editors to augment the brand’s coverage of environmental issues as they intersected with PR and marketing.
-In addition, she also influenced her staff to embark on a long-form journalism program.
+In addition, she also influenced staff to embark on a long-form journalism effort.

-"It was a tremendous gift to come to work each day knowing Melissa was steering the ship," said Justin Joffe, senior content manager at PRNEWS.
+"It was a tremendous gift to come to work each day knowing Melissa was steering the ship," said Justin Joffe, senior content manager, PRNEWS.
 "She was my mentor, guiding my managerial development, and helping me build out our long-form enterprise reporting program.
 I'll treasure her wisdom about life in and out of the office."

-Shelley Spector, co-founder of the Museum of PR, remembered Melissa "as an extremely smart, intellectually curious, empathetic, and kind person,” Spector also noted her interest in PR history.
+Shelley Spector, co-founder of the Museum of PR, remembered Melissa "as an extremely smart, intellectually curious, empathetic, and kind person,” Spector also noted Melissa's interest in PR history.
 During visits to the Museum, Melissa “showed an impressive understanding not only of history, but the role that PR played in shaping it,” Spector said.

 “In fact, I had invited Melissa to speak about Denny Griswold, founder of PRNEWS, at our next Women's PR History event.
 She was really looking forward to that.”
 Melissa and Spector also planned to create an exhibit to honor Griswold and her contributions to PR.